 International Chamber Music Festival

 The largest chamber music festival in Mexico features award-winning international ensembles, guest musicians and local artists.
 Most of the festival events take place in the Teatro Angela Peralta in San Miguel de Allende.
-This year's line-up includes the Atlanta Chamber Players, the Onix Ensemble and the Pacifica Quartet.
+This year's line-up includes the Claremont Piano Trio, the Calder String Quartet and the Gryphon Piano Trio.